Flying-Acorn/Soil-SDK-Unity/docs/Installation.md

 ### Build Settings Configuration

 - **StoreName**: Select the target store for your build (e.g., GooglePlay, AppStore, CafeBazaar).
 This ensures analytics and other services are configured correctly for the platform.
-- **EnforceStoreOnBuild**: When enabled, the build process will prompt you to select a store if none is set.
-The build will fail if you cancel the selection dialog without choosing a store.
+- **EnforceStoreOnBuild**: When enabled, the build process will prompt you to select a store if unknown is set.
 This ensures proper store attribution for analytics tracking.

 ## Installation Complete